ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 Apart from being able to add custom scalars we might want to dig deeper and allow new scenarios with our client like persisted queries.
 It is needles to say that we will add persisted query support out of the box.
 But it is also a good example to use to show how we can enable advance server / client protocols with _Strawberry Shake_.

-The way we build in things like that is by providing a operation middleware.
+The way we built-in things like that is by providing a operation middleware.
 This basically works like the query middleware in the server on the request level.

-_Strawberry Shake_ allows it to swap out the default operation execution pipeline and add your own custom operation execution pipeline.
+_Strawberry Shake_ allows us to swap out the default operation execution pipeline and add our own custom operation execution pipeline.

 In order to setup a custom operation execution pipeline you can use for instance the `HttpPipelineBuilder`.
-Each transport has it`s own transport specific pipeline.
+Each transport has it`s own transport specific pipeline since the protocol between socket communication and stateless communication is quite different.

 ```csharp
 serviceCollection.AddSingleton<OperationDelegate>(